 The Development Programme includes an extensive range of support services, which we tailor according to your needs.
 It is free to access, like all our applicant support, but we ask applicants to apply to join the programme so that we can find out more about your proposal, and how we can best support you.

 Our application window for groups aiming to submit an application to the DfE in the Wave 13 application round is open; applications will be reviewed on a first come, first served basis.
 For more information about the Development Programme and how to apply to join, please visit our Development Programme page.

 We have a range of services available that can be accessed by all applicants.
 Any group can access our detailed library of online resources or contact us with questions or information requests, and we run regular open-access events:

 - You can book a one-to-one meeting to talk through your free school plans with one of our Advisers.

-- We hold our Roadshow events across the country throughout the year.
+- We hold our free schools: the basics events across the country throughout the year.
 This is a half-day workshop designed to help you get started on your application.
 As part of this event you can also access a one hour meeting with one of our advisers.
 Register for your place at an event.

 NSN does not